The bending of light and lensing in modified gravity: Equations of motion in a spherically symmetric field

 We begin with the point particle action in MOG, which is written in the form

-where $m$ is the point particle mass, and $q_5$ is its fifth force charge.
+where $m$ is the point particle mass, $q_5$ is its fifth force charge, and $u^\alpha$ is its four-velocity.
 The fifth force charge is assumed to be proportional to $m$, such that $q_5=\kappa m$, where $\kappa$ is a constant.
 In earlier work, we determined that $\kappa=\sqrt{G_N/\omega}$.
 To develop an equation of motion, we compute the derivatives of the Lagrangian with respect to positions and velocities:

 We can now construct the Euler-Lagrange equation: